The Black Marble: Production

 After the success of The Onion Field in 1979, writer Wambaugh joined producer Frank Capra Jr. to make this dramatic comedy.
 Both films conform a diptych about the private lives of police officers, under the direction of Harold Becker.
 Actor James Woods, the protagonist of The Onion Field, also appears in this one, in a cameo as a fiddler.

 The producers wanted actress Paula Prentiss for the role of Natalie Zimmerman.
 After the release of The Stepford Wives in 1975, she had decided to raise her children and thereafter only made television movies, such as Having Babies II and Friendships, Secrets and Lies.
 For her comeback to films, Prentiss was asked to gain weight to play Zimmerman's character.

 Reception

 Roger Ebert, in his Chicago Sun-Times review, which was written on February 22, 1980, gave the film three-and-a-half of a possible four stars.
 Ebert described it as an "unusual and distinctive comedy," and concluded: "This isn't a seamless piece of work, but it's infectious and charming."
+Gene Siskel gave it 2 and 1/2 stars, stating that the police thriller part worked but the romance did not.
+The two critics gave the film a lot of publicity when it was randomly chosen as the screening film for a special episode that showed the entire process by which Gene and Roger prepared for their jobs, went to the screening room at a much larger theatre, and then wrote up their reviews for their respective newspapers.

 Although The Black Marble was not a commercial hit, it won the Edgar Allan Poe Award for film given by the association Mystery Writers of America.

 The Black Marble holds a 36% rating on Rotten Tomatoes based on six reviews.